bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

 - If consumers are not found,
     - "Error Code" will be 1.
     - An array of length > 0 will be the value for the "Errors" key in the "Status" dictionary.
-        -Each item in the array is a string corresponding to an error in the POSTed JSON doc.
+        -Each item in the array is a string corresponding to an error in the JSON Body doc.
     - Array corresponding to the "Data" key will be empty.
 - If "page" parameter is missing and there is more than one page of customer instances to display with all fields, "Page URLs" key will be present in the root response dictionary.